CONFEST-2026/confest-2026.github.io/location/index.md

 Liverpool is well connected to two international airports in easy reach.

 - Liverpool John Lennon Airport has regular flights between key European cities.
 Connects to the city by bus.
 - Manchester is a major international airport, with connections accross Europe, North America and Asia.
-Connects to Liverpool by train or coach.
+Connects in around 1 hour 20 minutes to Liverpool by train or coach.

 Liverpool can also be reached by train from Birmingham airport or from London airports, although the connection time will be longer.